-This progress continues to be remarkable given the continuing challenges of the Covid-19 pandemic, and I am very grateful to all the staff and governors across the Trust, who have enabled it, as well as the Diocesan Education Vicariate, our partner local authorities and the DFE, who have supported us on our continuing journey.
+All this progress is all the more remarkable because it has been achieved for a second year in the face of the continuing challenges of the Covid-19 pandemic.
+I am very grateful to all our staff and governors across the Trust, the Diocesan Education Vicariate and our many other local, regional and national partners who have enabled our success.
+I am also grateful to our parents and parishes for their continuing generous support.